vyavasthita/indian-insurance/README.md

 # Assumptions
 For blacklisted emails, we are sending https status code 422 with message saying "Email Validation Failed.
 You are not allowed to create an account with us."

+# Improvements Required
+Sending email takes little time, this requires debugging.
+Or we need to use some background task using Celery.
+I did not do this as it requires more time.